British Association of Symphonic Bands and Wind Ensembles

-The British Association of Symphonic Bands and Wind Ensembles is an organisation that represents symphonic bands and wind ensembles, also known as concert bands, in the UK.
+The British Association of Symphonic Bands and Wind Ensembles is a membership organisation that represents symphonic bands and wind ensembles, also known as concert bands, in the UK.

 History

 It was founded in July 1981 by Timothy Reynish at a conference for symphonic bands and wind ensembles at the Royal Northern College of Music (RNCM) in Manchester.

 Participation

 Wind ensembles are often found at universities, and are more prevalent amongst younger people, who have more opportunity and encouragement to join like-minded musical people, e.g. at some schools.
 Older people would not be able, by definition, to join these bands.
 The existence of a wind band at a particular school is strongly associated with more successful schools.
 However a successful school need not have a wind band or orchestra.

 Structure

 It is partly funded by the PRS Foundation.